 - Locations: Which facilities will you be scheduled to provide care at (outpatient clinic, surgical sites, in-patient services, etc.)?

 - Outside Activities: Are you permitted to pursue moonlighting or locum tenens opportunities?
 Do you need permission from the employer before you accept those positions?

-- Physician Oversight: If physician oversight is needed due to state law; who will be the supervising physician?
+- Nurse Practitioner Oversight: If nurse practitioner oversight is needed due to state law; who will be the supervising nurse practitioner?

 - Call Schedule: How often are you on call (after hours office call, hospital call (if applicable)?

 - Electronic Medical Records (EMR): What EMR system is used?
 Will providers receive training prior to providing care?

 - Base Compensation: What is the annual base salary?
 What is the pay period frequency?
 Does the base compensation increase over the term of the Agreement?

 - Productivity Compensation: If there is productivity compensation; how is it calculated (wRVU, net collections, encounters, etc.)?